camerongardner/Employee-Manager/README.md

 3. Deleting an employee.
 4. Explanation of how the system works and the code structure.

-The video has been uploaded to YouTube [here](your-video-link).
+The video has been uploaded to YouTube https://www.youtube.com/watch?v=f42k-hD6x9M.

-Please note that the project is also available on GitHub [here](your-repo-link).
+Please note that the project is also available on GitHub https://github.com/camerongardner/Employee-Manager.

 ## Contributing